imagej/imagej.github.io/_pages/develop/maven.md

 ## Releases and snapshots

 There are two different sorts of Maven artifacts (i.e., JAR files): releases and snapshots.
 The snapshot versions are "in-progress" versions.
-If you declare a dependency with a *-SNAPSHOT* suffix in the version, Maven will look once a day for new artifacts of the same versions; otherwise, Maven will look whether it has that version already and not bother re-downloading.
+If you declare a dependency with a `-SNAPSHOT` suffix in the version, Maven will look once a day for new artifacts of the same versions; otherwise, Maven will look whether it has that version already and not bother re-downloading.

 ## Producing multiple JAR files

 So what if you have multiple `.jar` files you want to build in the same project?
 Then these need to live in their own subdirectories and there needs to be a common parent POM, a so-called *aggregator* or *multi-module* POM (only this POM needs to have the SciJava POM as parent, of course). {% include github org='imagej' repo='tutorials' tag='577286474be8399eb38d30d66cf0c35ee50bd929' path='pom.xml\#L47-L62' label='Here is an example' %}.
 Basically, it is adding the <packaging>`pom`</packaging> entry at the top, as well as some subdirectory names to the <modules> section.

-Note, however, that most projects of the [SciJava component collection](/develop/architecture) (e.g., [SciJava](/libs/scijava), [ImgLib2](/libs/imglib2), [SCIFIO](/libs/scifio), [ImageJ](/software/imagej) and [Fiji](/software/fiji)) now structure each component as its own single-module project in its own Git repository, since using multi-module projects can complicate versioning.
+Note, however, that most projects of the [SciJava component collection](/develop/architecture) (e.g., [SciJava](/libs/scijava), [ImgLib2](/libs/imglib2), [SCIFIO](/libs/scifio), [ImageJ2](/software/imagej2) and [Fiji](/software/fiji)) now structure each component as its own single-module project in its own Git repository, since using multi-module projects can complicate versioning.

 ## Convention over configuration